luangaldinodev/baixar-video/README.md

 # YouTube Video and Audio Downloader

-This Python script enables users to download videos or extract audio from YouTube using the yt-dlp library.
+This Python script enables users to download videos or extract audio from YouTube using the yt-dlp library and a graphical user interface (GUI) built with CustomTkinter.

 The project provides a simple and efficient way to download YouTube content in either video (MP4) or audio (MP3) format.
 It utilizes the powerful yt-dlp library to handle the downloading process, ensuring high-quality downloads and format conversions.